 Dr. Sarwer is Associate Dean for Research and Director of the Center for Obesity Research and Education at the College of Public Health.
-He also is Professor of Social and Behavioral Sciences.
+He also is Professor in the Department of Social and Behavioral Sciences.
 He received his B.A. from Tulane University in 1990, his M.A., in Clinical Psychology from Loyola University Chicago in 1992 and his Ph.D. in Clinical Psychology from Loyola University Chicago in 1995.

 Dr. Sarwer's research is focused on the etiology and treatment of obesity.
 Much of his work has focused on the psychosocial and behavioral aspects of extreme obesity and bariatric surgery.
-He is currently leading a study, funded by NIH/NIDDK investigating the relationship between psychosocial functioning and outcomes of bariatric surgery.
+He is currently leading a study, funded by NIH/NIDDK and the State of Pennsylvania, investigating the relationship between psychosocial functioning and outcomes of bariatric surgery.
 He also has a wealth of experience in the treatment of obesity with lifestyle modification interventions and pharmacotherapy.
 His more recent work in this area has focused on the adaptation and delivery of weight loss treatments in specialized medical settings, including primary care, reproductive endocrinology, and oncology.

 Dr. Sarwer also maintains an active program of research on the psychological aspects of physical appearance.
 Along with Dean Laura Siminoff and Dr. Heather Gardiner in the College of Public Health, he is involved in three projects funded by the Department of Defense investigating the psychosocial experiences of American military veterans who have suffered devastating injuries that could leave them as candidates for vascularized composite allotransplantation (VCA) procedures, otherwise known as face and hand transplants.
 Dr. Sarwer also is currently involved in a project looking at the relationship between traumatic brain injury, impulsivity, and substance misuse in young adult athletes.